 There is no requirement for a bond.
-Rather, before the Federal Court will make this order, the patentee has to give the "usual undertaking as to damages", to compensate the restrained party if the patentee does not ultimately win.
+Rather, before the Federal Court will make this order, the patentee will have to give the "usual undertaking as to damages", to compensate the restrained party if the patentee does not ultimately win.